Are Sugar Gliders Noisy

 However, it’s important to note that not all sugar gliders are equally noisy.
 Each glider has its own personality and will express itself in different ways.
 Some gliders may be more vocal than others, while some may be relatively quiet.

-See also Do Sugar Gliders Like To Be Held
+See also Are Sugar Gliders Endangered

 Vocalizations